akhilsadam/perceptual-jp-colormaps/README.md

 # perceptual-jp-colormaps

-A perceptually uniform colormap generator for Matplotlib equipped with traditional-ish Japanese colors.
+A perceptually uniform colormap generator for Matplotlib equipped with traditional-ish Japanese colors to serve as a fixed color palette.
 (Culture appropriation at its finest.)
 Additions are welcomed.

 Why perceptually uniform colormaps?
 Can you not just use default Matplotlib colormaps?